RDxR10/docs/content/actions/reference/environments.md

 {% note %}

 **Note:** Workflows that run on self-hosted runners are not run in an isolated container, even if they use environments.
-Environment secrets should be treated with the same level as security as repository and organization secrets.
+Environment secrets should be treated with the same level of security as repository and organization secrets.
 For more information, see "[Security hardening for GitHub Actions](/actions/learn-github-actions/security-hardening-for-github-actions#hardening-for-self-hosted-runners)."

 {% endnote %}